cal-weng/Terminus-docs/docs/use-cases/stream-game.md

 1. Open the Moonlight client on your streaming device and click the <i class="material-symbols-outlined">add_to_queue</i> button in the top-right corner.

-2. When promoted to enter the IP address of your host PC, enter the local URL of Steam, for example, `139ebc4f0.<your Olares ID>.olares.com`.
+2. When promoted to enter the IP address of your host PC, enter the URL of Steam, for example, `139ebc4f0.<your Olares ID>.olares.com`.

    ::: tip Note
    Do not include `https://`.